Samagra-Development/Samagra-Website/src/pages/our-team/index.md

     project: Vice President, Design
     bio: >-
-      Akshata is a human centered designer and researcher with an experience of over 10 years spanning across US and India.
+      Akshata is a human centered designer and researcher with an experience of over ten years spanning across US and India.
 She holds a Masters in Design for Social Innovation from School of Visual Arts, New York.
 Additionally, she also holds a Masters in Strategic Design Management from National Institute of Design, Ahmedabad.
 Before joining Samagra, she was working as Senior Manager, Design at the Peterson Center on Healthcare, New York, where she had designed the design function for the organization and was leading the design team.